Steven Grossman (politician): 2014 gubernatorial campaign

 On July 13, 2013, Grossman declared his candidacy for Massachusetts Governor.

 On April 17, 2014, Grossman faced off against Gun Owners' Action League of Massachusetts Executive Director Jim Wallace in a debate over tougher gun control laws.

 On June 14, 2014, Grossman won the endorsement of the Massachusetts Democratic Party at the Democratic State Convention in Worcester, Massachusetts, where he received the most support by a wide margin.

 Grossman received strong support from the LGBT community during his campaign, including the endorsement of all five LGBT state legislators: State Senator and Majority Leader Stan Rosenberg, Representative Denise Andrews, Representative Elizabeth Malia, Representative Kate Hogan, and Representative Sarah Peake.
 Grossman's broad base of support included endorsements by unions such as the United Union of Roofers, Waterproofers and Allied Workers Local 33 and Teamsters Local 122 as well as advocacy organizations such as Mass Retirees and the Coalition for Social Justice.

 During the campaign Grossman also received support from the Mass Forward Super PAC, which became the first Super PAC subject to a new state campaign finance disclosure law that requires the top five donors names be included on advertising materials.
 In the disclosure, Grossman's mother, Shirley Grossman's name appeared as one of those donors.

-On September 9, 2014, Grossman ended his gubernatorial campaign after losing the Democratic primary to Martha Coakley.
+On September 9, 2014, Grossman lost his gubernatorial bid in the Democratic primary to Martha Coakley.

 Grossman was a supporter of Mayor Pete Buttigieg's 2020 presidential campaign.

 Personal life

 He is married to Barbara Wallace Grossman a professor of theater at Tufts University, and they have three children.
-His daughter-in-law, Becky Walker Grossman, is a city councilor for Newton, Massachusetts and placed third in the Democratic primary race to succeed Rep. Joe Kennedy III.
+His daughter-in-law is a city councilor for Newton, Massachusetts, and placed third in the Democratic primary race to succeed Rep. Joe Kennedy III.